Greece's liabilities towards ECB payment system near their 2012 highs

-The Bank of Greece had net liabilities of 106.13 billion euros (76.77 billion pounds) towards the ECB at the end of July, according to data from the Target 2 payment system published for the first time on Monday.
+The Bank of Greece had net liabilities of 106.13 billion euros ($119.24 billion) towards the ECB at the end of July, according to data from the Target 2 payment system published for the first time on Monday.

 The Target 2 system facilitates payments between banks in different euro zone countries by channelling them through each national central bank's account at the ECB.
 In the case of the latest data, payments by Greek banks to institutions in other euro zone countries exceeded flows in the opposite directions by 106.13 billion euros.